Moonshine-IDE/MoonshineWebsite/pages/policies/msa.md

 12.1 – Any disputes that arise between the parties with respect to the performance of this Agreement shall be submitted to binding arbitration by the American Arbitration Association to be determined and resolved by said Association under its rules and procedures in effect at the time of submission and the parties hereby agree to share equally in the costs of said arbitration without respect to the outcome.

-12.2 – The final arbitration decision shall be enforceable only through the courts of the state of Illinois located in Champaign County, Illinois, USA.
+12.2 – The final arbitration decision shall be enforceable only through the courts of the state of Delaware located in New Castle County, Delaware, USA.

 ##### 13. Representation.